In November 2017, Jeannie Lee went to the Oscars—or at least what she saw as the legal equivalent of the Oscars.

 Lee points to three recent transactions as being especially important: First, the 2015 acquisition of colocation and interconnection provider Telx significantly enhanced Digital Realty’s colocation presence in the United States.
 Telx managed twenty facilities and 1.3 million square feet of data center space across the nation at the time of the acquisition.

 Second, the 2016 acquisition of an eight-property portfolio in Europe contributed to Digital Realty’s colocation presence overseas.
-And, most recently, in September of 2017, Digital Realty merged with DuPont Fabros Technology.
+And, most recently, in September 2017, Digital Realty merged with DuPont Fabros Technology.
 In addition to being the biggest acquisition in Digital Realty’s history, the transaction has solidified its blue-chip customer base.

 The M&A deals add even more variety to Lee’s anything-but-predictable job.
 When asked if she sees another Supreme Court observance in her future, she laughs and says it was probably a once-in-a-lifetime opportunity for her.
 But, if her work has taught her anything, it’s to never say never.